cmeofalltrades/Digital-Forensics-Investigations/Case-001-Document Activity Investigation/ReadMe.md

 # Executive Summary

-A forensic examination was conducted to investigate document activity associated with a simulated unauthorized USB usage scenario.
+A forensic examination was conducted to investigate document activity within a simulated evidence set.
 The objective was to identify file creation and modification activity and determine whether evidence existed to support user interaction with sensitive documents.

 A logical file set containing three business-related documents was analyzed using Autopsy.
 Metadata analysis identified modification activity on two of the three documents.
 Timeline reconstruction established a sequence of file creation and modification events.